-If you want to read more about BitKeeper, check out the Wikipedia page here -- it is no longer being developed.
+If you want to read more about BitKeeper, check out the Wikipedia page, which is interesting even though it is no longer being developed.

-While Git has morphed into a full-fledged version control management system, this wasn't the original intent.
+While Git has morphed into a full-fledged version control management system over the years, this wasn't the original intent.
 Linus Torvalds said the following on this topic:

 In many ways, you can just see Git as a filesystem -- it's content-addressable, and it has a notion of versioning, but I really designed it coming at the problem from the viewpoint of a filesystem person (hey, kernels is what I do), and I actually have zero interest in creating a traditional SCM (source control management) system.

-Side note: In case you're wondering what "content-addressable" means, it is a way to store information, so it can be retrieved based on content rather than location.
-Most traditional local and networked storage devices are location addressed.
+Side note: In case you're wondering what Linus means by "content-addressable", it is a way to store information so that it can be retrieved based on content rather than the location in the filesystem.
+Most traditional local and networked storage devices are location-addressed, and Linus is highlighting that Git is not.

 • an immutable, append-only object database.